 With the increase of cybersecurity threats worldwide, corporations are eager to recruit individuals with mastery-level skills in information security.
-This has resulted in a raised demand for CASP-certified professionals.
-Organizations that rely on CASP skills include DELTA Resources, U.S. Army, Penn State University and more.
+This has resulted in a raised demand for CASP+-certified professionals.
+Organizations that rely on CASP+ skills include DELTA Resources, the U.S. Army, Penn State University and more.

 The three-way handshake is a key part of the TCP (Transmission Control Protocol) suite – SYN, SYN/ACT, and ACK.
-SYN is a request for outgoing connection from client to server, ACK is the server’s acknowledgment back to the client (yes, I can hear you, let’s connect).
+SYN is a request for an outgoing connection from client to server, and ACK is the server’s acknowledgment back to the client (“yes, I can hear you, let’s connect”).
 SYN/ACK is the last connection that allows both client and server to speak.

 CHAP is the authentication scheme that uses a three-way handshake to verify the identity of remote clients periodically.
 It sends a challenge to the client at the time of establishing the connection request.
 The challenge is then sent to the server, and the encryption outcome is compared.
 When the challenge is successful, the client can log in.

-Black Box test refers to the testing of the structure or design of a part of software by a pen test team who is not familiar with the inner-workings of the software in question.
+Black Box testing refers to the testing of the structure or design of a part of software by a pen test team who is not familiar with the inner workings of the software in question.
 In the world of cybersecurity, the term Black Box testing can be interchanged with external penetration testing methods.
-On the other hand, White Box testing is one where the pen test team is familiar with the software’s inner-workings and is given as much detail as possible pertaining to the environment.
+On the other hand, White Box testing is one where the pen test team is familiar with the software’s inner workings and is given as much detail as possible pertaining to the environment.
 It is typically implemented in the form of SAST (Static Application Security Testing) and includes file-heavy code editing via behavioral and signature-based analysis.

 Data exfiltration refers to getting sensitive information out of a location without anyone discovering the attempt.
 In a highly secure environment, exfiltration is a big challenge but is not impossible to achieve.
 Data exfiltration attempts can be supported by malicious insiders who can get in and out without being identified as a looming threat.